 As a business owner, you’re subject to an EMV non-compliance fee (also referred to as EMV non-enabled fee) if you’re not using an EMV-capable device.
 The unfortunate catch is that you may be told you can’t use an EMV terminal right now due to certification delays or have one that isn’t fully functional, but incur fees anyway.
 Here’s what it may look like on your merchant statement:

-Because this fee is so new, it’s unclear how it will be charged.
+Because this compliance fee is so new, it’s unclear how it will be charged.
 Though the example above shows a flat monthly fee of $25, NPC announced it will add a surcharge on EMV transactions that are swiped using a mag-stripe reader.
 There’s a good possibility unethical providers may throw an annual fee in there too.

-This fee may be intended to push businesses to upgrade to EMV-capable terminals because chip card transactions reduce fraud and are more secure.
+This compliance fee may be intended to push businesses to upgrade to EMV-capable terminals because chip card transactions reduce fraud and are more secure.
 However, providers may jump on the band wagon to cash in on yet another fee.

 The Good News